 - Actively disrupt stereotypes.
 Islamophobia, racism, sexism, transphobia, and homophobia don’t go away by not talking about them.
 Practice counteracting stereotypes through games, conversation, movies, books, and relationship building.

-- Set high ethical standards.
-Taking responsibility for commitments, making courageous decisions even when they are hard, being kind and caring in the face of hatred, or doing the right thing even at a cost is all part of setting high ethical standards.
+- Model high ethical standards and accountability to others.
+Taking responsibility for the impact of our actions, making courageous decisions even when they are hard, and doing the right thing even at a personal cost is all part of modeling high ethical standards.

 - Empathize with your child.
 Tune in to your child’s emotional needs.
 This doesn’t mean rushing in to fix it.
 Instead try, “That sounds hard.
 Tell me more about it.”
 Watch Brene Brown’s video short on empathy for some ideas.